rgglez/gormcache/README.md

 gormcache is a fork of the [evangwt/grc](https://github.com/evangwt/grc) [GORM](https://gorm.io/index.html) plugin that provides a way to cache data using BoltDB, redis and memcached at the moment.

-This fork separates the cache backend specifics to their own files in the same gormcache package, and adds the memcached backend.
+This fork separates the cache backend specifics to their own files in the same gormcache package, and adds the memcached and BoltDB backends.

 ## Features